Posterior Shin Splints

 Recent research and what it means for your rehab

-Recent studies support conservative care for most people with MTSS-type pain, including progressive loading, lower-leg strengthening, and neuromuscular training.
+Recent studies support conservative care for most people with MTSS-type pain.
+This may include progressive loading, lower-leg strengthening, and neuromuscular training.
 Some evidence also suggests that foot orthoses aimed at controlling overpronation may reduce risk in high-load groups.
-For a broader medical overview, the NCBI Bookshelf explains how medial tibial stress syndrome is commonly assessed and managed.

-Your rehab plan still needs to match your symptoms, training history, recovery capacity, and running goals.
-That is why treatment for anterior shin splints, tibial stress fracture, or other shin conditions may differ from posterior shin overload.
+Treatment for anterior shin splints, tibial stress fracture, or other shin conditions may differ from posterior shin overload.

 Posterior shin splints FAQs